chocolatey/choco-wiki/Installation.md

 ## PowerShell Through Batch Method
 `NOTE: This method will give you a deprecated warning.` This is the best method if you want to repeat it or include it in source control.
-It requires no change to your existing powershell to allow for remote unsigned scripts.
+It requires no change to your existing PowerShell to allow for remote unsigned scripts.

 Download the two items from [chocolateyInstall](https://github.com/chocolatey/chocolatey/tree/master/chocolateyInstall).